We support legislation that would make the penalty for possession of a personal use quantity of marijuana a prepayable non-criminal fine

 Kentucky's Constiution requires the General Assembly to meet in Frankfort every year on the first Tuesday after the first Monday in January.
-In even-numbered years, there are not more than 60 legislative days.
-The session is required to end no later than April 15.
-The Legislature will be back in session January 8, 2019.
+In odd-numbered years there are not more than 30 legislative days.
+The session is required to end no later than March 30th.
+The 2019 legislative session started on January 8, 2019.

 Read/Download our 2019 Legislative Agenda